bfeitknecht/vault/vault/sem2/DDCA/UE/bf/DDCA-u08a-lab.md

 >[!info] `DispCount`, `top.v`
 >This counter determines, which seven segment display to turn on (send logical 0), based on the current pattern.

+// Instantiate an internal clock divider that will
+// take the 50 MHz FPGA clock and divide it by 5 so that
+// We will have a simple 10 MHz clock internally